innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/03-go-to-market-plan.md

 - **First 3 Months:**
   - Analyze launch data and user behavior to inform the V1.1 roadmap.
   - Develop in-depth case studies with our most successful users.
-  - Launch a referral program to incentivize word-of-mouth growth.
   - Pitch a story to a major regional business publication like Forbes Middle East.